stolendata/rpc-ace/README.md

 Place `rpcace.php` and `easybitcoin.php` ([get it here](https://github.com/aceat64/EasyBitcoin-PHP)) together in your web directory.
 The first few lines of `rpcace.php` defines its configurable parameters:

-    RPC_HOST = '127.0.0.1'              // Host/IP for the daemon
+    RPC_HOST = '127.0.0.1';                   // Host/IP for the daemon
-    RPC_PORT = 12345                    // RPC port for the daemon
+    RPC_PORT = 12345;                         // RPC port for the daemon
-    RPC_USER = 'username'               // 'rpcuser' from the coin's .conf
+    RPC_USER = 'username';                    // 'rpcuser' from the coin's .conf
-    RPC_PASS = 'password'               // 'rpcpassword' from the coin's .conf
+    RPC_PASS = 'password';                    // 'rpcpassword' from the coin's .conf

-    COIN_NAME = 'Somecoin'              // Coin name/title
+    COIN_NAME = 'Somecoin';                   // Coin name/title
-    COIN_POS = false                    // Set to true for proof-of-stake coins
+    COIN_POS = false;                         // Set to true for proof-of-stake coins

-    RETURN_JSON = false                 // Set to true to return JSON instead of PHP arrays DATE_FORMAT = 'Y-M-d H:i:s'         // Date format for blocklist
+    RETURN_JSON = false;                      // Set to true to return JSON instead of PHP arrays DATE_FORMAT = 'Y-M-d H:i:s';              // Date format for blocklist
-    BLOCKS_PER_LIST = 12                // Number of blocks to collect for the blocklist
+    BLOCKS_PER_LIST = 12;                     // Number of blocks to collect for the blocklist

     DB_FILE = 'db/somecoin_db.sq3';           // Set to false to disable database storage

     // for the example explorer
-    COIN_HOME = 'http://www.coin.org/'  // Coin website
+    COIN_HOME = 'https://www.somecoin.org/';  // Coin website
-    REFRESH_TIME = 180                  // Seconds between automatic HTML page refresh
+    REFRESH_TIME = 180;                       // Seconds between automatic HTML page refresh

-For databaste storage it usually suffices to create a directory that is owned and writable by the user the httpd process runs under, and pointing the `DB_FILE` setting to a suitable filename inside that directory.
+For database storage it usually suffices to create a directory that is owned and writable by the user the httpd process runs under, and pointing the `DB_FILE` setting to a suitable filename inside that directory.

 To get accurate transaction values your block chain must be reindexed (or built from scratch) with full transaction indexing, by setting `txindex=1` in the coin's .conf file.